 FLJ Group Limited Files Annual Report on Form 20-F for Fiscal Year 2022

-/EIN News/ -- SHANGHAI, China, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- FLJ Group Limited (NASDAQ: FLJ) (the “Company”), a leading technology-driven long-term apartment rental platform in China, today announced that it filed its annual report on Form 20-F for the fiscal year ended September 30, 2022 with the Securities and Exchange Commission ("SEC") on January 23, 2023.
+SHANGHAI, China, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- FLJ Group Limited FLJ (the "Company"), a leading technology-driven long-term apartment rental platform in China, today announced that it filed its annual report on Form 20-F for the fiscal year ended September 30, 2022 with the Securities and Exchange Commission ("SEC") on January 23, 2023.

 The annual report can be accessed on the Company's investor relations website at https://ir.qk365.com/ as well as the SEC's website at http://www.sec.gov.
 The Company will provide a hard copy of its annual report containing the audited consolidated financial statements, free of charge, to its shareholders upon request.
 Requests should be directed to the Company's IR Department at ir@qk365.com.